hiroksarker/mcp-webdriverio/README.md

-# MCP WebdriverIO Server
+# MCP WebdriverIO

-A Model Context Protocol (MCP) server implementation for WebdriverIO, enabling browser automation through standardized MCP clients.
+A Model Context Protocol (MCP) server implementation for WebdriverIO, enabling AI models to interact with web browsers through natural language commands.

+## Overview

+This package provides a bridge between AI models and WebdriverIO, allowing AI assistants to control web browsers using natural language.
+It implements the Model Context Protocol (MCP) to enable AI models to perform web automation tasks like:

+- Navigating to URLs
+- Clicking elements
+- Typing text
+- Getting element attributes
+- Drag and drop operations
+- File uploads
+- And more...

 ## Features